 For security reasons the GCC, particularly Saudi Arabia, was interested in protecting the status quo in Yemen.
 However, as mass resignations and defections within the Yemeni military began to increase, it was clear that stability would require removing President Saleh.
 In early April, a GCC proposal was put forward, with backing from the United States and Europe, that called for a “stable transfer of power” and the removal of Saleh.
 The proposal was later amended to include a 30-day handover period to a transitional unity government, which was to be equally composed of members of the Saleh regime and opposition parties.
 The amended proposal also guaranteed prosecutorial immunity for Saleh, his family, and supporters.
 On May 1, the head of the GCC, Abdulaltif Al-Zayani, arrived in Sana’a to discuss this proposal with the government and opposition parties.
 The talks, which were unsuccessful, were used by Saleh to buy more time to consolidate his power.
 Although the opposition parties accepted the deal, the protestors, led by the Youth Movement, rejected the terms of the GCC-brokered agreement and put forward their own “counter-proposal.”
 Since the failure of negotiations, government repression has escalated and the country appears to be sliding towards civil war.

-In addition to its political failure, the GCC’s agreement clearly ignored the will and sentiments of the people on the ground.
+In addition to its political failure, the GCC’s agreement clearly ignored the .
 Although political accountability is typically crucial to the success of post-conflict transitions, the agreement failed to hold Saleh and his peers accountable for years of corruption and violence.
 Additionally, the GCC deal circumvented Yemen’s energized civil society and assertive youth movement.
 Instead, the GCC relied upon the usual tools of elite power politics to support its agenda.
 By ignoring new political actors, the GCC has demonstrated its willful ignorance of current realities.

 The GCC’s approach to Yemen has also highlighted small fractures within the organization.
 Early on, Qatar pulled out of the Yemen negotiations, and gave the protesters a voice through its news agency, Al Jazeera.
 Qatar, the only “other Wahhabist state,” has long had a bitter feud with Saudi Arabia over issues of foreign policy and the existence of Al-Jazeera.
 Although the feud has thus far been muted, it may return in full force once the volatile regional developments settle.